infinum/dotnet-handbook/Education/Visual Studio features.md

 ### App settings configuration

 Different projects require different setting configurations, like connection string to database or URL to external API etc. These configurations in .NET are usually stored in appsettings.json file.
 Visual studio allows you to create different configurations through 'Configuration Manager' found in the 'Build' tab.
-By default projects are run in 'Debug' configuration with appsettings.json but it can be changed to use different settings, example appsettings.Test.json.
+By default projects are run in 'Debug' configuration with appsettings.json but it can be changed to use different settings, for example appsettings.Test.json.

 Additionally VS allows you to use 'user secrets' by right clicking on project and clicking on 'Manage User Secrets'.
 These secrets are stored on your machine and cannot be pushed to github.
 These secrets override appsettings.json and are useful for local development.